 - Whisk flour, salt and spice together in a bowl.
 Set aside.

-- Beat butter and sugar until well combined and creamy.
+- Whip butter and sugar until well combined and creamy.

 - Heat the oven to 350 degrees F.

-- Roll out the dough between two sheets of plastic wrap, then cut out the cookies.
+- Take the disks out of the fridge, roll them out between two sheets of plastic wrap, then cut out the cookies.

-- Bake the cookies on a cookie sheet lined with parchment paper until they are lightly browned (12 – 15 minutes).
+- Bake the cookies on cookie sheets lined with parchment paper until they are lightly browned (12 – 15 minutes).

 - Sift powdered sugar onto the top cookies.

-- Spoon a dollop of dulce de leche onto the bottom cookies and top with a cut-out center cookie.
+- Spoon a dollop of dulce de leche onto the bottom cookies (about 1 teaspoon per cookie) and top with a cut-out center cookie.